-Are The Plant-Based Burgers From Macca’s, Hungry Jacks & Grill’d Actually Healthy Alternatives?
+Are The Plant-Based Burger Patties at McDonald’s, Hungry Jacks & Grill’d Healthy Alternatives? 🍔

 Plant-based food is often marketed as the healthy alternative and while it can be, just because it’s meat-free, doesn’t necessarily mean it’s the healthy alternative.
 Often-times meat-free alternatives are laden with added preservatives and nasties, something nutritionist Sarah Appleford calls “Frankenstein foods”.

 “The majority of plant-based meats on the market are what I describe as Frankenstein foods filled with soy isolates, vegetable oils, stabilises and flavourings.
 They’re ultra processed, offer very little nutritionally and made to resemble the taste and texture of the real meat.
-You’ve got to consider what these processed chemicals are actually doing to our bodies in the long-term,” says Sarah.
+You’ve got to consider what these processed chemicals are actually doing to our bodies in the long-term.”Sarah Appleford, Australian nutritionist

 Hungry Jacks: Vegan Whopper Vs Regular Whopper

-The Hungry Jack’s vegan Whopper comes with two thing veggie patties made from corn, capsicum and carrot, vegan cheese and vegan mayonnaise with tomato sauce, onions, fresh tomato and lettuce on a seeded bun.
-The patty in itself isn’t much to rave about – not particularly tasty.
-The tomato sauce saved it, honestly).
-The vegan Whopper is Hungry Jack’s only vegan/veggie burger option, and costs $7.70.
+The Hungry Jack’s Vegan Whopper comes with two veggie patties made from corn, capsicum and carrot, vegan cheese and vegan mayonnaise with tomato sauce, onions, fresh tomato and lettuce on a seeded bun.

 McDonald’s: Classic Angus Vs McVeggie Burger

 As mentioned, McDonald’s no longer offers a veggie or plant-based burger as of November 2023.
 The McVeggie was discontinued in July 2021 after low demand.

 But if you’re interested, this is how it compares to the Classic Angus.